pozoqoproject/dash/doc/build-netbsd.md

 ======================
 (updated for NetBSD 8.0)

-This guide describes how to build dashd and command-line utilities on NetBSD.
+This guide describes how to build pozoqod and command-line utilities on NetBSD.

 This guide does not contain instructions for building the GUI.

-**This guide has not been tested for building Dash Core and is expected to fail due to missing `bls_dash` and `backtrace`.
+**This guide has not been tested for building Pozoqo Core and is expected to fail due to missing `bls_pozoqo` and `backtrace`.
 Please report your results; contributions welcome.**

 Preparation
 -------------